WillowChat/Warren/README.md

  * Implementing a protocol,
  * Getting better at testing,
  * Producing a framework,
+ * Testing a framework,
  * Scope for both simple and complex goals.
 * Personal use,
  * Twitch bots,
  * GitHub helper bots.
 * Fun.

+# Usage

+TBD.

+There is no run target, it is a library.

 # TODO